-Scroll to end of syllabus for outline, sample weekly schedules, and 36 week charts for this level.
+Scroll to end of syllabus for 36 week chart.

 + Subjects considered to be essential at this level.
 Other subjects should be included if at all possible to give a broad Charlotte Mason style education.

 * Key curriculum – books considered to be key parts of the curriculum are shown in bold type and marked with an asterisk.

 Highly Recommended materials/subjects are shown in bold.
 These should be included if possible, but are not essential.

 Optional extras – optional books and suggestions are shown in italics

 Selections listed in bright blue are alternatives for home educators in the UK

 History Cycle for Australian students [provided by Ruth Marshall]